SamiMohsin/prove/README.md

 Simply it use barcode from camera to get code then make simple request to get information.
 ```
-Camer premission is needed to make barcode working.
+Camera premission is needed to make barcod working .
 ```